 This checklist provides guidance on managing a patient at three stages – in hospital; prior to leaving hospital; and on an ongoing basis 1-4 weeks…View more

-This concise guide for primary care health professionals provides evidence-based recommendations on the diagnosis and management of Chronic Obstructive Pulmonary Disease (COPD).View more
+Updated 2020: This guide provides concise, practical evidence-based recommendations for healthcare professionals on the diagnosis and management of patients with Chronic Obstructive Pulmonary Disease (COPD).View more

 1. National Health Performance Authority 2015, Healthy Communities: Potentially preventable hospitalisations in 2013–14.